rackerlabs/crewchief/README.md

 pip install https://github.com/rackerlabs/crewchief/archive/master.tar.gz
 ```

-If installed via pip, you must implement a method for automatically starting crewchief at boot time.
+You must implement a method for automatically starting crewchief at boot time.
 Example upstart and systemd files are included under the data_files directory.
+Crewchief depends on the special xenfs filesystem to be mounted at /proc/xen, so ensure that it starts after that.

 ## Configuration